DatanoiseTV/myrmt/README.md

 Channel: 03 [stopped]	GPIO: 21	Freq.: 0.05 Hz	Blocks: 2
 ```

 Note that most frequencies need only one block of RMT RAM.
 Extremely low frequencies will take up all the 8 available blocks.
-See some examples at te bottom of this readme file.
+See some examples at the bottom of this readme file.

 2. Then, we'll save the configuration to non-volatile storage (NVS).
 Just typing `save` will store all 4 channels.

 ```bash
 ESP32> save
 ```
-3. We can review both the RAM data and the NVS (flash) configuration.
+3. We can review both the RAM data with `list` and the NVS configuration with `list -n`.
 Note that the oscilators are stopped upon creation.

 ```bash